social-streets/the-slice/site-template/src/data/articles/gary-hutton-product-postcode-interview.md

   - "voices"
 featuredImage: "/images/Gary-Hutton-holding-newspaper-cutting.jpg"
 author: "tom-mcghie"
-excerpt: "Gary Hutton, reformed East End criminal from Stepney whose book Product of a Postcode talks of the environmental pressures that can lead to a life of crime, a message he now takes to local schools to help prevent young people from making the same mistakes he did."
+description: "Gary Hutton, reformed East End criminal from Stepney whose book Product of a Postcode talks of the environmental pressures that can lead to a life of crime, a message he now takes to local schools to help prevent young people from making the same mistakes he did."
 ---

 Meet Gary Hutton, reformed East End criminal from Stepney whose book _Product of a Postcode_ talks of the environmental pressures that can lead to a life of crime, a message he now takes to local schools to help prevent young people from making the same mistakes he did.